-The collection of animal-borne sensor data has become an essential tool to understand the movements, behaviour, social interactions, foraging ecology, physiology, habitat use and population dynamics of mobile and/or cryptic species.
-In addition, the sophistication and precision of current sensor technology now enables the use of tagged animals to collect in situ environmental information that compliments data collected from traditional Earth observing platforms (Harcourt et al., 2019; Kays et al., 2015; McMahon et al., 2021).
-However, in each of these applications, common issues with tracking data including irregularly timed measurements, sensor biases and location measurement error must be overcome, and underlying animal movement processes must be adequately characterised before robust inferences can be made about where animals are and what they are doing when they record or transmit information.
+The collection of animal-borne sensor data has become essential for understanding the movements, behaviour, social interactions, foraging ecology, physiology, habitat use and population dynamics of mobile and/or cryptic species.
+In addition, the sophistication and precision of current sensor technology now enables the use of tagged animals to collect in situ environmental information that compliments data collected from traditional Earth observing platforms (McMahon et al., 2021).
+However, in each of these applications, common issues with tracking data such as irregularly timed measurements, sensor biases and location measurement errors must be overcome.
+Underlying animal movement processes must also be adequately characterised before robust inferences can be made about where animals are and what they are doing when they record or transmit information.

-State-space models (SSMs) are powerful tools for conducting quality control of and making behavioural inference from animal tracking data (Jonsen et al., 2013; Patterson et al., 2008).
-These models estimate the ‘true’ state of an unobserved process from data observed with noise.
-Here, we consider an animal’s true location and/or behaviour in the wild as the unobserved state(s), while measurements recorded by animal-borne sensors provide the observations.
-The SSM comprises a theoretical movement process model (e.g. random walk, correlated random walk, etc) that is fit to animal tracks to estimate these true location and behaviour states, thereby separating ecologically-meaningful signals from the noise of sensor measurements.
+State-space models (SSMs) are powerful tools for conducting quality control of and making behavioural inference from animal tracking data (Patterson et al., 2008).
+Within this framework, an animal’s true location and/or behaviour in the wild are unobserved states, while measurements recorded by animal-borne sensors provide noisy observations.
+The SSM comprises both a movement process model (e.g., a correlated random walk) and a measurement model that are fit to animal tracks to estimate true location and behaviour states, thereby separating ecologically-meaningful signals from the noise of sensor measurements.

 Here we introduce foieGras (pronounced “fwah grah”), a package for fitting SSMs in R (R Core Team, 2021).
-This package has two aims: (1) to be a simple and fast implementation of SSMs to quality control error-prone animal location data (Jonsen:2020); and (2) for inference of changes in behaviour along animal tracks (Jonsen et al., 2019).
-Although several implementations of SSMs for animal movement data exist (e.g. bsam (Jonsen et al., 2005), crawl (Johnson et al., 2008), argosTrack (Albertsen et al., 2015), ctmm (Calabrese et al., 2016), and yaps (Baktoft et al., 2017)), their utility is hampered by their technical complexity. foieGras has a more user-friendly implementation suitable for novices, yet users can exert control over many aspects of the package functions via optional arguments, accommodating the needs of experienced users.
+This package has two aims: (1) to be a simple and fast implementation of SSMs to quality control error-prone animal location data (Jonsen et al. 2020); and (2) for inference of changes in behaviour along animal tracks (Jonsen et al., 2019).
+Although several implementations of SSMs for animal movement data exist, e.g. bsam (Jonsen et al., 2005), crawl (Johnson et al., 2008), and ctmm (Calabrese et al., 2016), their utility often is hampered by their technical complexity. foieGras has a more user-friendly implementation suitable for novices, yet users can exert control over many aspects of the package functions via optional arguments, accommodating the needs of experienced users.

 We describe the main features of foieGras and illustrate its use through a set of applications drawing on Argos and GPS tracking data.
 Full R code and data for each of the applications is provided in the Supporting Information.
-Additional details on package functions and their use can be found in their help files and in the package vignettes.
+Additional details on package functions and use can be found in the help files and package vignettes.

-2 | foieGras overview
+2 | foieGras overview (1573)

-The workflow for foieGras is deliberately simple, with many of the usual track data processing checks and formatting handled automatically.
-Here we outline the main aspects of the foieGras package.
-The packages’s main functions are listed in Table .
+The workflow for foieGras is deliberately simple, with many of the usual data processing and formatting steps handled automatically.
+Here we describe the main capabilities of foieGras and list the main functions in Table 1.

 2.1 | Data preparation

-Animal tracking data, consisting of a time-series of location coordinates, can be read into R as a data frame using standard functions such as read.csv.
-The canonical data format for Argos tracks consists of a data frame with 5 columns corresponding to the following named variables: id (individual id), date (date and time), lc (location class), lon (longitude), lat (latitude).
+Animal tracks, consisting of a time-series of location coordinates for multiple animals, are read into R as a data frame.
+The canonical data format for Argos tracks consists of a data frame with 5 columns corresponding to the following named variables: id (animal id), date (date and time), lc (location class), lon (longitude), lat (latitude).
 Optionally, an additional 3 columns, smaj (semi-major axis), smin (semi-minor axis), eor (ellipse orientation), providing Argos error ellipse information may be included.